Fast and Vectorizable Alternative to Binary Search in O(1) Applicable to a Wide Domain of Sorted Arrays of Floating Point Numbers: Direct Search

-Noting that in algorithm \ref{alg:directcache} the following two steps always occur in close sequence: \begin{enumerate} \item the index $t=K_j$ is read from the array $K$ \item the element $X_t$ is read from the array $X$ \end{enumerate} suggests to reorganize the data in memory so that $K_j$ and $X_t$ are stored contiguously in memory and part of the same cache line \footnote{a typical cache line is 64 bytes long and starts at memory addresses which are multiple of 64}.
+In algorithm \ref{alg:directcache} the following two steps always occur in close sequence: \begin{enumerate} \item the index $t=K_j$ is read from the array $K$ \item the element $X_t$ is read from the array $X$ \end{enumerate} This suggests a reorganization of the data in memory so that $K_j$ and $X_t$ are stored contiguously in memory and part of the same cache line \footnote{a typical cache line is 64 bytes long and starts at memory addresses which are a multiple of 64}.
 In this way, whenever $K_j$ is fetched, $X_t$ is loaded in cache at the same time and it is already available when it is needed for the execution of the next instruction, thus reducing the number of \textit{cache misses}.

-This is easily achieved modifying the data type stored in the array $K$ to be the pair of values $(K_j,X_t)$, appropriately padded so that their joint memory storage requirement is either 8 or 16 bytes to guarantee good cache line alignment.
-For instance working in single precision with 32-bit indices, the pair requires exactly 8 bytes, while working in double precision with 32-bit indices, the pair requires 12 bytes and an extra 4 bytes padding needs to be appropriately inserted.
-Obviously this algorithm has higher memory requirements than algorithm \ref{alg:direct}, as elements of the array $X$ are stored multiple times, plus there may be some wasted space for padding.
+This is easily achieved by modifying the data type stored in the array $K$ to be the pair of values $(K_j,X_t)$, appropriately padded so that its total memory storage requirement is either 8 or 16 bytes, to guarantee good cache line alignment.
+For instance, working in single precision with 32-bit indices, the pair requires exactly 8 bytes, while working in double precision with 32-bit indices, the pair requires 12 bytes and an extra 4 bytes padding needs to be appropriately inserted.

+Another advantage of this layout is that, since $K_j$ and $X_t$ are stored in contiguous aligned memory, they can be retrieved with a single aligned load instruction.

+Obviously this algorithm has higher memory requirements than algorithm \ref{alg:direct}, as elements of the array $X$ are stored multiple times, plus some of the storage space might be wasted for padding.

 The pseudo-code is illustrated in algorithm \ref{alg:directcache}.